The Official Adventures of Grandmaster Flash: Reception

 Will Ashon of Muzik awarded the album a four out of five rating, stating that "True b-boys will be appalled by the small silver thing this is housed on.
 The rest of us can just enjoy a well put together reconstruction of the beautiful crime of hip hop."
 Noel Dix of Exclaim! stated the highlight of the discs were the mixes by Grandmaster Flash, that "Flash proves that he was creating breaks and juggles that are still emulated by some of hip-hop's most elite DJs to this day." and that "the amount of time and effort that Strut has put into this edition, and the importance of Grandmaster Flash himself, this is a very worthwhile album to look into for not only fans of hip-hop, but for every genre that it's influenced."

 In 2003, Spin included the album on their list of "Essential Old-School Hip-Hop".
-In the 2004 issue of The Rolling Stone Album Guide, a reviewer referred to the album as "rather skimpy" being "padded by brief interview segments and four vintage jams" but declared that the album "becomes nearly essential however, because it contains four restless scratchedelic, funk-filled "turntable mixes" by Flash that are the first and so far only released followups to "Wheels of Steal".
+In the 2004 issue of The Rolling Stone Album Guide, a reviewer referred to the album as "rather skimpy" being "padded by brief interview segments and four vintage jams" but declared that the album "becomes nearly essential however, because it contains four restless scratchedelic, funk-filled "turntable mixes" by Flash that are the first and so far only released followups to "Wheels of Steel".